ashlippert/Lab-5/Lab 5.md

 **Photoresistor Controlled Circuit Assembly**

   Replace the potentiometer in the previous circuit with a series circuit consisting of a photoresistor and a 10 kΩ resistor.
 Connect 5V to the photoresistor, Ground to the resistor, and A0 to the node between them.
-The schematic for this circuit is provided in Figure 5 below.
+The schematic and layout for this circuit is provided in Figure 6 and 7 below.

  <div align="center">
   <img src="https://github.com/user-attachments/assets/2d1a3739-0cca-4c5f-8fb9-16fd0eecc990" alt="Schematic 3" width="400">